A POEM AND ITS PARODIES -- THIS IS JUST TO SAY...

 Your average doctor would have eaten the sandwiches and switched off the phone.
 But this doctor was also a poet.
 A decade had passed since his last collection, but he was working on a new one.
 Poetry, he insisted, should be living language.
 Always listening to friends, family, his patients, he asked “how shall I be a mirror to this modernity?”

-Sometime early in the Depression, William Carlos Williams played with his wife’s little note.
+Sometime after finding the note, William Carlos Williams played with his wife’s message.

 Williams has been called a “cubist,” a modernist, but “This is Just to Say” made him poetry’s populist.
 Reading Williams, one professor noted, “each reader is left free to construct a poem, and the reader becomes the owner of the resulting poem.”